 Find Linux-playable Windows games with Proton/Steam Play

-If you’re shopping for Proton-compatible games, you’ll have a hard time because the Steam Store doesn’t show which games are compatible.
+If you’re shopping for Proton-compatible games, you’ll have a hard time because the Steam Store doesn’t show which matches are compatible.

 This is where ProtonDB comes in handy.
-It’s a community-curated list of games that work under Steam Play with Proton, along with details on what hardware, which version of Proton, and any tweaks are required for optimal performance.
+It’s a community-curated list of games that work under Steam Play on Linux with Proton, details on what hardware, which version of Proton, and any tweaks are required for optimal performance.

-ProtonDB aggregates reports from Linux gamers around the world and generates statistics.
+ProtonDB aggregates report from Linux gamers around the world and generate statistics.

-Proton has pushed Linux way ahead and has been a game-changer since its launch.
-Out of around fourteen thousand games reported by July, 2020.
-About six thousand (50% of total reported games) of them come under Platinum rating.
+Since its launch, Proton has pushed Linux way ahead and has been a game-changer.
+Out of around fourteen thousand games reported by July 2020.
+About six thousand (50% of total reported games) come under the Platinum rating.

-Of course the move was hardly revolutionary, as it was essentially a modified version of Wine with some additional patchwork and libraries.
-Most notably DirectX over Vulkan (DXVK), which is a translation layer for DirectX 9/10/11 games.
+Of course, this move was hardly revolutionary, as it was essentially a modified version of Wine with some additional patchwork and libraries.
+Most notably, DirectX over Vulkan (DXVK), which is a translation layer for DirectX 9/10/11 games.

 In Steam, go to the “Settings” menu.
 Click on “Steam Play.”
 Make sure “Enable Steam Play For Supported Titles” is checked, and you’re good to go!

 Now it’s easier than ever to get into Linux gaming, and the tools that make it possible are getting better every day.
-In addition Valve is even going as far as proposing a number of Linux kernel patches to make it more game-friendly.
+In addition, Valve is even going as far as proposing several Linux kernel patches to make it more game-friendly.

 Proton delivers a more reliable experience playing even old Windows games using Wine than running it on Windows 10.
 Also, the DXVK library in Proton enables running games on Linux with native or even better performance.